Conflux-Chain/open-cfxmine/README.md

 ## Run

-cfxmime works with Conflux-Rust together.
+cfxmine works with [Conflux-Rust](https://github.com/Conflux-Chain/conflux-rust) together.
 In order to run cfxmine, here are the steps:

-1. Start Conflux-Rust with stratum enables.
-In the configuration file, set ``use_stratum=true``.
+1. Start Conflux-Rust with stratum enabled.
+In the configuration file, set ``mining_type = "stratum"``.
 By default, it will open 32525 port at the public address of the client.
 You can also change the port in the configuration file.

-2. Run ``./build/bin/cfxmine --addr A.B.C.D --port 32525``, where ``A.B.C.D`` is the
+2. Run ``./build/bin/cfxmine --addr A.B.C.D --port 32525 --gpu``, where ``A.B.C.D`` is the
 public ip address of the client.